ualib/agda-algebras/appendix_lean_basics.rst

 Type theory in general (and Lean in particular) is designed to support both constructive (or "computational") reasoning *and* classical reasoning, and the assertion that type theory (or Lean) is at odds with classical reasoning is simply false.
 Rather, we can introduce classical reasoning withing the logical framework of type theory (and Lean) as desired, as long as we keep in mind that, if we do so, then our proofs may no longer have computational content.

-If we adhere to the "computationally pure" fragment type theory, forgoing classical axioms and derivation rules, then we can rest assured that closed expressions in the system evaluate to :term:`canonical normal forms <canonical normal form>`.
+If we adhere to the "computationally pure" fragment type theory, forgoing classical axioms and derivation rules, then we can rest assured that closed expressions in the system evaluate to :term:`canonical normal forms <canonical form>`.
 For example, every closed, computationally pure expression of type ℕ will reduce to a number.

 ---------------------